 Support For Breastfeeding

 All babies benefit from breastfeeding or receiving human milk.
 If there are challenges, you may need information, support, and/or practical interventions to reach your goal.
-IBCLCs (International Board Certified Lactation Consultants) can assist with latching and milk supply issues.
+International Board Certified Lactation Consultants (IBCLC) can assist with latching and milk supply issues.
 They can also instruct you in using supplemental nursing devices and pumps.
 Sometimes, breastfeeding just doesn’t work out.
 Your health nurse or doctor can provide information on other feeding options.

 La Leche League (LLL) is a mother-to-mother, peer-to-peer support group.
 Volunteer LLL Leaders provide breastfeeding support in person, by phone, online, and at informal Group meetings.
 They provide evidence-based information on breastfeeding and human milk.
 They live and parent in the communities they serve and tailor programs to the needs of each community.